Photography by Niki Murphy Photography

 They treated her for several conditions including Esotropia (crossed eyes), Encephalopathy, Choreoathetosis (Movements), Severe Receptive and Expressive Language Disorders, Cerebral Visual Dysfunction, Partial Complex Epilepsy, Allergic Rhinitis (seasonal allergies), Feeding Problems, GERD, Anemia and Eosinophilic Esophagitis (EE-inflammation or swelling of the esophagus).

 It wasn’t until new Exome testing was available in 2015 that they were able to look at Paige’s DNA, finally received a diagnosis: FOXG1 Syndrome.
 FOXG1 Syndrome is a rare neuro-developmental disorder caused by a mutation of the FOXG1 gene, which impacts brain development and function.
 This severe condition is characterized by seizures, inability to control body movements, and lack of speech.
 While the spectrum of abilities is quite broad depending on the exact genetic mutation, many of the children diagnosed with FOXG1 cannot walk or talk, and struggle to communicate their most basic daily needs.
 It is possible for parents to be carriers, but most cases of FOXG1 are non-inherited and have no family history.
 There is no cure for the FOXG1 Syndrome, but with medications, physical and speech therapy and nutritional support to help manage symptoms and prevent complications, a stable quality of life can be achieved.

-Sunshine on a Ranney Day is excited about the opportunity to serve Paige and make her day a little brighter with a dream makeover!
-We’d love to have you partner with us to bring this project into fruition.
+Sunshine on a Ranney Day was so happy to have the opportunity to serve Paige and make her day a little brighter with a dream makeover!

 For more information on FOXGI Syndrome, check out the following links: https://ghr.nlm.nih.gov/condition/foxg1-syndrome